Lucas Debargue: Career

-His chamber music partners include musicians like Gidon Kremer, Klaus Mäkelä, Janine Jansen, Martin Fröst, Renaud Capucon, Edgar Moreau, Lisa Batiashvili, Daniel Hope, Kristof Barati, Camille Thomas, Marc Bouchkov, Alexandra Conunova, David Castro-Balbi, Alexandre Castro-Balbi, Eva Zavaro, Jerome Pernoo, Adrien Boisseau, Quatuor Terpsycordes, Ébène Quartet Debargue works regularly with Kremerata Baltica.
+His chamber music partners include musicians like Gidon Kremer, Klaus Mäkelä, Janine Jansen, Martin Fröst, Renaud Capucon, Edgar Moreau, Lisa Batiashvili, Daniel Hope, Kristof Barati, Camille Thomas, Marc Bouchkov, Alexandra Conunova, David Castro-Balbi, Alexandre Castro-Balbi, Eva Zavaro, Jerome Pernoo, Adrien Boisseau, Quatuor Terpsycordes, and Ébène Quartet.
+Debargue works regularly with Kremerata Baltica.
 In 2019 Gidon Kremer named him "Kremerata Baltica permanent guest".

 The collaboration with Sony Classical has lasted for years and under this label Debargue has released numerous albums.
 In 2017 Debargue was awarded ECHO Klassik prize.

 Since the beginning of his career, Debargue has continued composing alongside of performing.
-His oeuvre includes numerous chamber music pieces, such as Trio for violin, cello and piano, Quatuor Symphonique for piano quartet, Cello Sonata, Violin Sonata, String Quartet, Piano Quintet.
-His works include many piano pieces, such as Toccata, Scherzo, "Menuet Triste", "2ème pièce pour piano: Prelude and Fugue in G Minor", "3ème pièce pour piano: Barcarolle in F Minor, Suite in D Minor and Concertino for piano, string orchestra and drums.
+His oeuvre includes numerous chamber music pieces, such as Trio for violin, cello and piano, Quatuor Symphonique for piano quartet, Cello Sonata, Violin Sonata,String Quartet, Piano Quintet.
+His works include many piano pieces, such as Toccata, Scherzo, "Menuet Triste", "2ème pièce pour piano: Prelude and Fugue in G Minor", "3ème pièce pour piano: Barcarolle in F Minor", Suite in D Minor and Concertino for piano, string orchestra and drums.
 He has also composed vocal music: songs on the words of Charles Baudelaire.

 Lucas Debargue is interested in supporting French piano brands.
 He has a long-standing collaboration with French piano builder Stephen Paulello.
 On Stephen Paulello's innovative Opus 102 Concert Grand, Debargue has given many concerts, including concerts at the Philharmonie de Paris.
 On Opus 102 Concert Grand Debargue also recorded his latest album "Fauré: Complete Music for Solo Piano" for Sony Classical.

 In recent years, Debargue has been actively interested in talking about music and interacting on musical topics.
 With the release of his album "Fauré: Complete Music for Solo Piano" in 2024, Debargue also recorded a series of video interviews on the subject of Gabriel Fauré.
 In 2025, he was a guest on video podcasts of French pianists, popular youtubers and influencers French Piano Guys – Aurélien Froissart and Julien Cohen and Etienne Guéreau.
+He has also written several essays on musical topics.
+They have been compiled on the Medium site.

 In 2017 a documentary directed by Martin Mirabel (Bel Air productions), "Lucas Debargue: To Music", was released.
 Documentary received International Classical Music Award for the best music documentary in year 2021 and was selected for the FIPA in Biarritz in 2018.